CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.11.
 Clearing all entries : `clear`

-Hate long messy lists and want to start from a clean slate?
-Simply remove all tasks from list or clear only those that are done.
+When you want clear your long messy list and start from a clean slate, simply remove all tasks from list or clear only those that are done.
 Be warned, once deleted, the tasks are lost forever (unless you use the undo command).<br>
 Format: clear all|done

 Examples: